patvin80/ASPNetCoreEFAPI/Readme.md

 * * <s>Send the DB script to add the schemas</s>
 * * <s>Use in-memory database</s>
 * Use Dependency Injection
-* * Included Logger as a dependency injection in the Employee Controller.
+* * Included EmployeeRepository which is the database access service as a dependency injection in the services and used in Employee Controller.
 * Add at least few unit tests
 * * Test cases have been added with Moq framework and also using actual database integration.
 * Simulate an API Delay